jjansen123/Simple-SSH-tool/README.md

 - Create and save SSH profiles locally
 - Connect to servers instantly via saved profiles
 - Profiles stored in a readable `profiles.json` file
 - Works directly from the terminal
+- Simple CLI based user interface
 - No external databases or servers — local only
 - Built using [nlohmann/json](https://github.com/nlohmann/json) for easy JSON handling